The National

-Earlier that summer after a post-dinner walk meandering around downtown Detroit with an old high school friend I saw a sign in a deli window that had been made with vinyl letters.
-We had a lively conversation about how some forms and a symbol were reappropriated to make others.
+Earlier that summer after a post-dinner walk meandering around downtown Detroit with an old high school friend Wally saw a sign in a deli window that had been made with vinyl letters.
+There was a lively conversation about how some forms and a symbol were reappropriated to make others.
 The O from a Q, the arrow from a Y, the M from a W.

-That sign became a departure point, as well as an homage to both artist Christopher Wool’s stencil pieces and my studio mate Colin Strohm’s resistance shirts.
+That sign became a departure point, as well as an homage to both artist Christopher Wool’s stencil pieces and Wally’s studio mate, artist Colin Strohm’s resistance shirts.

 Wally Krantz’s Outside Order is based in Brooklyn, New York.